-- APIs executed across devices such as AJAX, SOAP, JSON to trade data between mobile devices, websites, and other connected systems.
+- Application programming interfaces (APIs) executed across devices such as AJAX, SOAP, and JSON to trade data between mobile devices, websites, and other connected systems.

 What are a back-end developer’s main responsibilities?

-The back-end developer will be a valuable member of your web development team.
-This person will use all the tools and technologies we mentioned to construct each project’s whole back-end.
+The back-end developer is a valuable member of your web development team.
+This person uses the tools and technologies we mentioned to construct each project’s back end.

 How much does it cost to hire a back-end developer?

-According to Indeed, a back end developer’s average base salary in New York for 2020 is $142.500.
+According to Indeed, a back-end developer’s average base salary in New York for 2024 is $152,000.
 However, this is just an example, as a developer’s income is influenced by numerous parameters.

-Backend developer salaries vary based on region, experience, type of employment.
+Back-end developer salaries vary by region, experience, and type of engagement.
 Let’s dive deeper into those three parameters.

 Back-end developers’ salaries in different regions

 The USA and Western Europe are the regions where back-end developers have the highest income.
-According to our company’s research, the average back-end engineer hourly rate in New York (for 2020) is $55.94.
-Likewise, the average web developer rate per hour in the United Kingdom is $71.
+According to our company’s research, the average back-end engineer’s hourly rate in New York (for 2024) is $70.
+Likewise, the average web developer rate per hour in the United Kingdom is $93.

 However, things are entirely different when it comes to Latin America or Eastern Europe, Asia, and Africa.
-The average income per hour for a back-end engineer in Ukraine is $37.
+For instance, the average income per hour for a back-end engineer in Ukraine is $59.

-Accordingly, the average software developer hourly rate in Brazil in 2021 is $40.
-This is why many companies from the US choose to create or hire offshore development teams from Eastern Europe, Latin America, India, or other places worldwide.
+Accordingly, the average software developer hourly rate in Brazil in 2024 is $44.
+This is why many companies from the US choose to create or hire offshore development teams from regions such as Eastern Europe, Latin America, and India.

 Back-end developers’ salaries based on experience

-If you want to hire a back-end developer, you can choose between three different types of engineers, based on the employment type.
-You can either hire a freelancer, an in-house developer, or an outsourced one.
+If you want to hire a back-end developer, you can choose between three different types of engineers based on the engagement type.
+You can either hire a freelancer or in-house developer, or outsource one.

-If you choose to hire a freelancer through Upwork or another platform, you have to pay only for the job done.
+If you hire a freelancer through Upwork or another platform, you have to pay only for the job done.
 Compared to the other two options, hiring a freelancer is the most affordable solution.
-However, it has been noticed that many specific problems pop up when working with a freelancer.
+However, it’s no big secret that dealing with problems is more common when working with a freelancer.
 Delays, time zone difference difficulties, or even project cancellations are only a few of those obstacles.
-For this reason, hiring a freelancer for web development may be cheaper, but isn’t always a safe choice.
+For this reason, hiring a freelancer for web development may be less expensive, but it isn’t always the safest choice.

 This is why IT outsourcing proves to be a smart solution for an enormous number of companies.
-According to Chang et al (2018) offshore outsourcing is becoming a better alternative for hiring web developers and the reasons are convincing.
+According to Ideamotive report, offshore outsourcing is becoming a better alternative for hiring web developers, and the reasons are convincing.

 Where can you find the best back-end developers?

-In order to hire the best software engineers for your company, it is important to define your business goals.
-By understanding your priorities, goals, and needs you will find it easier to decide if you need to hire a freelancer or an outsourced development team, a junior or senior engineer etc.
+To hire the best software engineers for your company, it is important to define your business goals.
+By understanding your priorities, goals, and needs, you will find it easier to decide if you need to hire a freelancer or an outsourced development team, a junior or senior engineer, etc.